 Image Builder

-The Image Builder enables you to build container images that can be used by other developers as is or which they can use as a basis for creating a customized environment by adding (or removing) packages.
-A container image is a Docker image with all Python and OS packages that were included into it at build time.
+The Image Builder enables you to build an instance image that can be used by data developers as is or which they can use as a basis for creating a customized environment by adding (or removing) packages.
+A container image contains the Docker images of the environments (Python packages containing all of the files, libraries, and settings) for running the Datatailr IDE.

 Base Config Tab